cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 There are many instances when we want to substitute a text in a line or filter out specific lines.
 In such cases, we can take advantage of `sed`.
 `sed` operates on a stream of text which it gets either from a text file or from standard input (STDIN).
 It means you can use the output of another command as the input of `sed` -- in short, you can combine `sed` with other commands.

 By default, `sed` outputs everything to standard output (STDOUT).
-It means, unless redirected, `sed` will print its output to the terminal/screen instead of saving it in a file.
+It means, unless redirected, `sed` will print its output onto the terminal/screen instead of saving it in a file.

 :::note
 `sed` edits line-by-line and in a non-interactive way.